mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### Storage and Content Delivery: Amazon CloudFront

-Amazon CloudFront is a global Content Delivery Network (CDN) service,Amazon CloudFront is AWS CDN, and it's AWS CDN.
+Amazon CloudFront is a global Content Delivery Network (CDN) service; Amazon CloudFront is AWS CDN.

+It's to speed up distribution of your static and dynamic web content—for example, .html, .css, .php, image, and media files—to end users.

 CDNs use Domain Name System (DNS) geo-location to determine the geographic location of each request for a web page or other content, then they serve that content from edge caching servers closest to that location instead of the original web server.